I am a fully qualified psychodynamic counsellor registered with the British Association of Counsellors and

 This means that I adhere to the BACP's Ethical Framework and maintain high standards in terms of the care and confidentiality I provide my clients.
 I undertake regular supervision and continuing professional development and seek to continuously update my practice.

 I provide one-to-one counselling to young adults, adults, and professionals over a wide range of issues.
 Before starting my counselling practice, I worked as a corporate lawyer in some of the most well known law firms and financial institutions in London and abroad.
 I can relate to lawyers and other professionals having experienced the culture for myself and the counselling I offer is without judgement or scrutiny.

 It is much more about understanding and awareness which can then lead to the possibility of change, whether large or small.
 The emphasis is on clients who can start to feel more empowered with a greater sense of agency in their lives.

-Clients come to me experiencing stress, depression, anxiety, high workloads, client demands, addiction, low self-esteem, relationship problems, problems seeking support, perfectionism, critical thoughts, not being able to set boundaries, feeling stuck, trauma, self-harm and suicidal thoughts.
+Clients come to me experiencing stress, depression, anxiety, high workloads, client demands, low self-esteem, relationship problems, problems seeking support, perfectionism, critical thoughts, not being able to set boundaries, feeling stuck, and trauma.

 Member of the British Association of Counsellors and Psychotherapists